ZupIT/beagle-docs/content/en/home/API/Components/UI/Tabbar.md

 The Tab Bar component is responsible for defining a table that allows navigation between views.
 It displays tabs corresponding to different views that can be accessed through it.

-The structure is represented as shown below:
+Your structure is represented by the attributes below:

 | **Attribute**  | **Type**           | Required | **Definition**                                                                                                                                                   |
 | :------------- | :----------------- | :------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------- |